karimalasan13-arch/INVESTRACK-PRO-APK-1.00/README.md

 - Displaying portfolio analytics
 - Improving app functionality

+## Advertising ID and Ads

+InvesTrack Pro may use Google AdMob to display advertisements.
+Google AdMob may collect and use the Android Advertising ID for advertising, ad measurement, fraud prevention, and analytics purposes.

+We do not use the Advertising ID to personally identify users.
+We do not sell personal information.
+Users may reset or limit use of their Advertising ID through their Android device settings.

+Third-party advertising partners, including Google, may use cookies, device identifiers, or similar technologies to serve and measure ads in accordance with their own privacy policies.

 ## Data Sharing
 We do **not** sell, rent, or share your personal data with third parties.